fieldtrip/website/tutorial/source/sourcemodel.md

 ## Introduction

 In this tutorial you can find information about how to construct a source model that can be used for source reconstruction of EEG or MEG data.
 The source model describes a set of positions (and possibly orientations) of equivalent current dipoles that are taken into consideration when doing the source reconstruction.
 Note that not all source reconstruction methods require an explicit definition of a source model.
 Note also, that by and large source models should have the same specifications, irrespective of whether you are reconstructing EEG or MEG data.
 In this tutorial we will demonstrate how to use subject-specific anatomical data to create different types of source models.
 Which source model is most appropriate depends on the source reconstruction algorithm used, the additional analysis steps you have in mind, and on your own preferences.
-The anatomical MRI data is available from the [download server](https://download.fieldtriptoolbox.org/tutorial/Subject01.zip).
+The anatomical MRI is available from the [download server](https://download.fieldtriptoolbox.org/tutorial/Subject01.zip).

 This tutorial will **not** show how to perform the source reconstruction itself.
 If you are interested in source reconstruction methods, you can go to the [Localizing oscillatory sources using beamformer techniques](/tutorial/beamformer) and to the [Source reconstruction of event-related fields using minimum-norm estimate](/tutorial/minimumnormestimate) tutorials.

 ## Background

 Depending of the source reconstruction algorithm you want to use, you have to a priori specify a model that describes the locations of the sources (and sometimes the orientation) that you want to take into account.
 Specifically, this pertains to distributed source modeling approaches (e.g., Minimum Norm Estimation procedures), and for scanning approaches (e.g., beamformers).
-Dipolefitting approaches in general do not require an a priori source model (apart from when you want to use the option 'gridsearch').
+Dipole fitting approaches in general do not require an a priori source model (apart from when you want to use the option 'gridsearch').
 In general, one could construct a source model that defines positions of dipoles on a 3-dimensional grid (this is sometimes referred to as a volumetric source model), or on a 2-dimensional surface (typically the cortical sheet).

 ## Procedure

 We will describe a few different ways to create a source model based on the anatomical mri of the [tutorial data set](/tutorial/meg_language) which is available [here](https://download.fieldtriptoolbox.org/tutorial/Subject01.zip).
 Some of these procedures can be done entirely using high-level FieldTrip functions.
-Other procedures require the use of external software, in particular FreeSurfer, and Connectome-workbench.
+Other procedures require the use of external software, in particular [FreeSurfer](https://surfer.nmr.mgh.harvard.edu) and [Connectome Workbench](https://www.humanconnectome.org/software/connectome-workbench).

 - Construction of a source model based on a regular 3-dimensional grid of dipole positions.
 - Construction of a source model based on a surface description of the cortical sheet.